Randal MacDonnell, 1st Marquess of Antrim (1645 creation): Antrim Plan

-Due to his family connections there, Antrim took a strong interest in Scottish politics.
-By 1638 the King's attempts to introduce religious reforms there had led to protests, the signing of a Covenant and eventually armed resistance by the Protestant inhabitants in the Bishops' Wars.
-Antrim saw in the developing situation an opportunity both to assist the King and to regain his family's traditional lands in Scotland from his hereditary enemy Archibald Campbell, 1st Marquess of Argyll, who had joined the covenanters.
-He proposed raising an Irish Catholic army from his tenants in Ulster and then crossing the North Channel to Kintyre and the Western Isles where they could link up with the Scottish MacDonalds, many of whom had refused to sign the covenant.
+Antrim took a close interest in Scottish politics, due to his ties to the Catholic faction of the Scottish McDonald clan who dominated Kintyre and the Western Isles.
+Charles' attempts to impose religious reforms on the Church of Scotland led to the signing of the National Covenant in 1638, and the outbreak of the Bishops' Wars in 1639.
+Antrim saw an opportunity both to assist the king, and also regain traditional MacDonald lands in Scotland from Archibald Campbell, 1st Marquess of Argyll, a leader of the Covenanters.
+He proposed raising an Irish Catholic army from his tenants in Ulster, then crossing the North Channel to link up with the Scottish MacDonalds.

-Antrim's proposed expedition would take place in conjunction with other landings and an invasion by the main English army under Charles.
-The expedition would divert Covenanter troops away from the King's army while in the process Antrim would be able to recover Kintyre, a peninsula in Western Scotland, for his family.
-Antrim also tied the project to the fears of the Irish government that the covenanters might invade northern Ireland where they enjoyed strong support amongst the Presbyterian settlers.
-He suggested that an Irish invasion of Scotland would pre-empt this threat.
-Nonetheless Wentworth in Dublin was extremely sceptical about the plan.
+The expedition was planned in conjunction with other landings and an invasion by the main English army under Charles.
+Its purpose was to divert Covenanter resources, while also allowing Antrim to recover Kintyre for his family.
+For the Irish government, the project would also prevent the Covenanters invading northern Ireland, where they enjoyed strong support amongst the Presbyterian settlers, many of whom were Scots emigrants.
+Antrim argued an Irish invasion of Scotland would pre-empt this threat.
+Nonetheless, Wentworth in Dublin was extremely sceptical about the plan.
 He rejected Antrim's appeals for money, supplies and weapons.
 Wentworth's refusal was likely due to his own plans for the regular Irish Army to launch a rival invasion from Ireland against Dumbarton and his mistrust of the Earl's motives.
 Eventually, Wentworth was ordered to assist Antrim by the King.

 The growing crisis re-ignited the MacDonald-Campbell feud.
 In response, Argyll raised troops of his own in Scotland and attacked the MacDonalds who were arming in anticipation of Antrim's invasion, driving many into exile in Ireland.
 The threatened invasion by Irish Catholics also strengthened support in Scotland for the Covenanters, and further damaged the King's reputation there.